ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 DATABRICKS_AZURE_ENDPOINT_URL=
 ```

-If decided to run OSS model, the generation script uses vllm and therefore requires GPU for hosting and inferencing.
+If decided to run locally-hosted model, the generation script uses vLLM and therefore requires GPU for hosting and inferencing.
 If you have questions or concerns about evaluating OSS models, please reach out to us in our [discord channel](https://discord.gg/grXXvj9Whz).

 ### Generating LLM Responses